dend/beem/README.md

 Yes, minus the API keys.

 ### Do you offer support for this project?
-If you want specific ideas implemented in the app itself, feel free to use the [UserVoice page](https://beem.uservoice.com/).
+If you want specific ideas implemented in the app itself, feel free to use the [Issues page](https://github.com/dend/beem/issues).
 This, of course, doesn't guarantee that the feature will be implemented, but gives you the opportunity to put the feature on my radar.